ucb-152/lab6/README.md

   <a href="https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#trainium-inferentia2-arch">Source</a>
 </p>

-There are a lot of factors at play when writing kernels on Tranium devices, and good kernels will take advantage of the all of the compute engines and full memory heirarchy to reduce bottlenecks and extract the most performance.
+There are a lot of factors at play when writing kernels on Tranium devices, and good kernels will take advantage of all of the compute engines and full memory hierarchy to reduce bottlenecks and extract the most performance.
 For more details on Tranium architecture, look at the [Tranium Architecture Guide for NKI](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#trainium-inferentia2-arch).

 ### Tranium Setup